major macro economic indicators

 - Alarming level of corruption and fragile governance (justice, public expenditure, SOEs, mining licenses and procurement)

-- Risks associated with rising inequalities (28% living in poverty in 2018) due to less inclusive mining development
+- Risks associated with rising inequalities (28% of the population living in poverty in 2018) due to less inclusive mining development